per-andersen/nextcloud-docker-compose/README.md

 ## Building the Custom Image

-The deployment uses a custom Docker image that includes cron, FFmpeg, and PDLib support.
+The deployment uses a custom Docker image that includes cron, FFmpeg, and optionally PDLib support.
+The docker compose yml will by default use the version of the image on the public Docker hub `(obafgkmlt/nextcloud-cron-ffmpeg-pdlib)` where PDLib support is not enabled.
+To enable PDLib support follow the instructions in step 4 of the configuration and build the image locally.
 To build the image:

 ```bash
 cd nextcloud-dockerfile